 This culture of dialogue also helps us to recognise upcoming challenges at an early stage and to work out solutions together.
 The Otto Group receives important stimuli and proposals for its own sustainability effort, but also provides input itself and positively influences social development.

-CPI2 – the Carbon Performance Improvement Initiative (CPI2) was founded in 2012 on the initiative of the Otto Group together with seven other German retailer companies, with the aim of saving energy in the worldwide supply chain, and thereby protecting the climate.
+The Carbon Performance Improvement Initiative (CPI2) was founded in 2012 on the initiative of the Otto Group together with seven other German retailer companies, with the aim of saving energy in the worldwide supply chain, and thereby protecting the climate.
 At the heart of CPI2 is an online management tool with which factories can evaluate and control their energy consumption in all areas of the company.
 CPI2 therefore offers them an opportunity to lower their energy consumption considerably and save substantial costs – to the benefit of the environment.

-Accord on Fire and Building Safety – the Otto Group is a signatory to the Accord on Fire and Building Safety in Bangladesh (the Accord), developed together with international trade union confederations IndustriALL and UNI, the Clean Clothes Campaign (CCC), the Workers’ Rights Consortium (WRC) and national trade unions.
+The Otto Group is a signatory to the Accord on Fire and Building Safety in Bangladesh (the Accord), developed together with international trade union confederations IndustriALL and UNI, the Clean Clothes Campaign (CCC), the Workers’ Rights Consortium (WRC) and national trade unions.
 As a member of the Implementation Team, the Otto Group played a major role in the specific design of the Accord.
 The safety agreement includes binding, implementable and transparent regulations on independent inspections, compulsory maintenance measures and corresponding cost-sharing by international corporate initiators.